bart-kroon/TM1/CONTRIBUTING.md

 - When you already know your syntax is adopted, preferably work on the specifiation first and implement it *exactly* like edited, thus including any editorial changes by the editors.
 - This is a test model: write for readability and algorithmic complexity, but do not optimize

+### Syntax structures

+Syntax structures are in this context defined by the MIV and V-PCC/V3C specification and don't refer to C++ syntax.
+When you parse a syntax structure, you obtain the syntax element values and any variables that are defined as part of the semantics.
+When you format a syntax structure, you take the syntax element values and variables from the semantics and into a syntax structure.

 ### Implementing a new syntax structure

 - Add a parser/formatter to the MivBitstreamLib, named exactly like the syntax structure but in `uppperCamelCase` notation, e.g. `v3c_parameter_set()` --> `V3cParameterSet`